 A Peaceful Place to Recover

 The facilities we offer within our London alcohol rehab clinics are nothing short of outstanding.
 Your comfort during your rehab stay is of paramount importance to us.
-We try our utmost to meet individual budget and taste wherever possible.
+We try our utmost to meet individual budgets and tastes wherever possible.

 Our luxury London rehabs offer spacious and desirable surroundings.
 You can choose to have your own ensuite bedroom and have access to a high spec spa and gym facilities.
 Our affordable London rehabs are also furnished to a very high standard, providing everything you need in terms of comfort.
 They offer a home from home environment.

 All of our treatment centres are highly reputable and CQC-registered.
 They provide an ideal environment for healing, relaxation and rejuvenation.

 Many of our residential alcohol rehabs in London only treat a small number of patients at any one time.
-This ensures that you benefit from a high counsellor to patient ratio and peaceful place in which to recover.
+This ensures that you benefit from a high counsellor to patient ratio and a peaceful place to recover.

 Detox Plus UK appreciate that every patient has different expectations and requirements in terms of their rehab experience.
 We try to ensure that your experience not only provides you make a full recovery but is enjoyable as well.